jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 test_withdraw_w_daily_limit_w_right_pin
 *********************************************************************************

-So far, the :ref:`truth table` for the Automated Teller Machiner is
+So far, the :ref:`truth table` for the Automated Teller Machine is

 ==================  =================  =================
 PIN                 balance            withdrawal